ladyd252/bad-baby/_drafts/tiramisu.md

 ![](/uploads/dsc-0020.jpg){: width="600" height="397"}

-After that, all thats left is the whipped cream and boozy coffee dipped ladyfingers - easy peasy\!
+After that is the whipped cream and boozy coffee dipped ladyfingers - easy peasy\!
+Then one tiny last step is where my version of the cake differs slightly from the classic.
+Instead of a dusting of cocoa, I grate dark chocolate over the cake to give it a touch more sweetness and richness.&nbsp;

+![](/uploads/dsc-0042.jpg){: width="600" height="397"}

+And thats it\!
 In no time, you can be sitting around a table digging into a delightful tiramisu.

-![](/uploads/dsc-0042.jpg){: width="600" height="397"}

-So I hope you enjoy this recipe, and let me know what you think\!
+I hope you enjoy this recipe as much as my family does, and let me know what you think\!